piranha/nomad/README.rst

 Main properties
 ---------------

-- There are no downgrades - nobody ever tests them, they are rarely necessary
+- There are no downgrades - nobody ever tests them, and they are rarely necessary.
+Just write an upgrade if you need to cancel something.
-- You can write migration in whatever language you want, nomad only helps you track applied migrations and dependencies
+- You can write migration in whatever language you want, nomad only helps you track applied migrations and dependencies.
-- ``.sql`` is treated differently and executed against database, configured in ``nomad.ini``
+- ``.sql`` is treated differently and executed against database, configured in ``nomad.ini``.
 - Only ``.sql`` and executable files (sorry, Windows! - I though am eager to ideas how to support it) are executed.
 You can put READMEs, pieces of documentation, whatever you want alongside your migrations.